Arts & Culture

 Lucy Vanstone’s Wheel of Life pottery studio in Brunswick Heads is a creative meeting place where she produces an extensive range of practical pottery and fine art ceramics.
 Lucy’s work is highly collectable and yet at her core she remains devoted to the humble craft of making useful every day items to be enjoyed and appreciated for their elegant practicality.
 Behind St Thomas' Church in Fingal St or down Mullumbimbi Lane.

 Eco Textile Studio

 Weave your way to wellbeing at the EcoTextile Art Studio, based in Ocean Shores (5 mins drive from Brunswick Heads).
-Join a workshop, they're on every afternoon from 2 to 4pm.
+Join an easy belt weaving workshop, ideal for families with kids over 5 years.
+All materials and refreshments included.
+Every afternoon from 2 to 4pm.